Icon White

-What To Expect During Cataract Surgery - SightMD Skip to main content
+What to Expect During Cataract Surgery

-What To Expect During Cataract Surgery
+What Happens During Cataract Surgery?

 Cataract surgery involves replacing a clouded lens with an intraocular lens (IOL).
 A local anesthetic is used to numb your eye, ensuring minimal pain during the procedure.
-You will be awake but drowsy and won’t be able to see what’s happening in your eye.
+You will be awake but drowsy and won’t be able to see what’s happening in your eyes.

 The old lens is taken out through a small cut, and a new, clear lens is put in its place during surgery.
-This step typically takes 15 minutes.
+This step typically takes about 15 minutes.
 Before surgery, there is time for preparation.
 After surgery, there is a short rest period in the office.

 Many patients are concerned about seeing or feeling unpleasant sensations.
 However, most patients do not experience discomfort or recall much about the cataract surgery process.